motivedge/map-site-doc/docs/source/index.rst

 .. compound::
    :class: headline_title

-   Building high-definition maps for indoor venues and managing maps in portal
+   Building high-definition maps for indoor venues & managing all maps in one portal

-.. compound:: Features
+.. compound:: Features:
    :class: feature_list

    * Manage 2D costmap and 3D point cloud map in our central place
    * Version control for each map
    * Edit map directly on the site and save automatically
-   * Add/update stopping positions, paths and blocking areas online as metadata of the map
+   * Add/update mark points, paths and blocking areas online as metadata of the map
    * Download map and metadata via our API in seconds
    * Generate 2D costmap from 3D point cloud map autmatically
    * Access public maps